RyanGormican/SlideWonder/README.md

 - test: Runs the test suite.
 - eject: Ejects the configuration files for customization.
 ## Contributing
 Contributions are welcome!
-If you have suggestions for improvements or new features, please open an issue or submit a pull request.
+If you have suggestions for improvements or new features, please use the feeedback modal.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.